instadeepai/jumanji/docs/environments/boxoban.md

 ## Dataset

 The Boxoban dataset offers a collection of puzzle levels.
 Each level features four boxes and four targets.
-The objective is to push all boxes onto their corresponding targets.
 The dataset has three levels of difficulty: 'unfiltered', 'medium', and 'hard'.

 | Dataset Split | Number of Levels |
 |---------------|------------------|